ccollicutt/ccollicutt.github.io/_posts/2016-09-05-kubernetes-the-hard-way-in-aws-with-ansible.md

 Even though I mostly work with OpenStack, I also quite like Amazon Web Services (AWS).
 Further I am doing a lot of work with containers, and have been doing so for a while--I was messing around with [Mesos](https://github.com/ccollicutt/ansible-mesos-playbook) two years ago.

 Kubernetes has a lot of attention right now.
 Docker has slightly cooled off, but is moving rapidly forwards [technology-wise](https://blog.docker.com/2016/06/docker-1-12-built-in-orchestration/).
-Kubernetes has recently reached some kind of front-runner status in terms of container management systems, though I should note that Docker is being used to manage containers in all the examples discussed in this blog post.
+Kubernetes has recently reached some kind of front-runner status in terms of container management systems, though I should note that Docker is being used as the container runtime in all the examples discussed in this blog post.
 Kubernetes does not provide containers directly, and instead uses an underlying system such as Docker, or more recently, [rkt](https://coreos.com/rkt/) for that layer.
 Kubernetes focuses on managing the deployment of containerized applications.

+## tl;dr

+I've released some [Ansible playbooks](https://github.com/ccollicutt/kubernetes-the-hard-way-with-aws-and-ansible) and documents that will deploy Kubernetes into AWS, and configure Kubernetes to manage some AWS features like route tables and elastic load balancers.

 ## Kubernetes the Hard Way